|IACUC Protocol Review||Institutional Animal Care and Use Committees|

 - procedures involving animals will avoid or minimize pain or distress to the animals;

 - an investigator must consider using alternatives to procedures that might cause pain or distress to animals.
 Further, the investigator must provide a written narrative discussing why alternatives can or cannot be used.
-The narrative must also include a list of the databases searched, the search strategy (including scientifically relevant terminology), and/or any other sources consulted;
+The narrative must include the sources consulted (e.g. USDA’s Animal Welfare Information Center);

 - the investigator must provide written assurance that the proposed activities are not unnecessarily duplicative;

 - if painful or distressful procedures are unavoidable, the procedures must be performed with appropriate anesthesia, analgesia, or sedatives, unless withholding them can be scientifically justified; involve a veterinarian in the planning (review by a veterinarian on the IACUC after the protocol has been submitted is not acceptable; the veterinarian should be consulted before the protocol is submitted.); never use paralytics without anesthesia;